urourouroooo/pmsearch/README.md

 git clone  https://github.com/urourouroooo/pmsearch.git

 ```

+Highly recommend the user to move the cloned pmsearch file to another location where they can easily modify the keywords files!!!
+Personally I prefer the Desktop
+Conduct the installation code below after you move the file
 ```
-# Highly recommend the user to move the cloned pmsearch file to another location where they can easily modify the keywords files!!!
-# Personally I prefer the Desktop
- # conduct the code below after you move the file
 cd pmsearch
 pip install -e .
 ```